-Holiday travelers push Delta to $1.1 billion 4Q profit
+Strong demand, mild fuel prices help Delta earn $1.1 billion

 “I’m not worried at all,” he said in an interview.
 “Travel is one of the things that is growing faster than most sectors of the economy.”

 Atlanta-based Delta gets two-thirds of its revenue from the U.S., which outperformed each of Delta’s international regions in the fourth quarter.
-Delta grew nearly 5%, but it was able to raise average prices and still fill 85.6% of its seats in the fourth quarter and a record 86.3% for all of 2019.
+Delta grew its passenger-carrying capacity nearly 5%, but it was able to raise average prices and still fill 85.6% of its seats in the fourth quarter and a record 86.3% for all of 2019.
+Premium travel has been especially strong.

 “The domestic market still has quite a ways to go,” Bastian said.
 “Airfares are still quite affordable.”

-Overseas was a mixed bag, however, with Delta’s revenue down in Asia, partly because of weakness in China.
+Overseas was a mixed bag, however, with Delta’s revenue down in Asia, which it blamed on trade tension and weakness in China.
 Revenue on flights to and from Europe rose less than 1%.

 A wild card for Delta and other airlines in 2020 could be the Boeing 737 Max.
 Some analysts believe airfares will drop when all those grounded Max jetliners are cleared to fly again — although no one knows when that will be.

-Delta never owned any Boeing 737 Max jetliners — unlike Southwest, American and United, which were forced to cancel thousands of flights and scramble their schedules.
+Helane Becker, an analyst with financial-services firm Cowen, said Delta continues to benefit from the Max because it is leading to slower-than-normal growth in flying by U.S. airlines.

+Delta executives downplay any advantage they gain from the Max grounding, but the airline was able to grow rapidly while rivals Southwest, American and United were reined in by idled planes.
+The Max cost Southwest and American together about $1 billion last year; both have negotiated partial compensation from Boeing.

-Boeing “will get through the Max, they will get it back in the air,” Bastian said, although faulting Boeing for building expectations that the plane’s grounding, now at 10 months, would not last long, “which has made this whole issue seem like it has drug out longer and longer and longer.”
+Bastian praised Boeing and said the aircraft maker “will get through the Max, they will get it back in the air.”
+He faulted Boeing, however, for building up expectations that the plane’s grounding, now at 10 months, would not last long, “which has made this whole issue seem like it has drug out longer and longer and longer.”

-In the fourth quarter, Delta reported adjusted earnings of $1.70 per share including a gain of 9 cents per share from existing a partnership with Gol in Latin America.
+In the fourth quarter, Delta reported adjusted earnings of $1.70 per share, including a gain of 9 cents per share from existing a partnership with Gol in Latin America.
 That easily beat the $1.40 mean forecast from 18 analysts surveyed by FactSet.

 Revenue rose 6% to $11.44 billion, topping the FactSet survey number by $100 million.